-It’s a good idea to have both on your phone in case you hit your scheduling limit or one isn’t working the way it should (Hootsuite uses Flash which has been a real problem on the PC lately).
+If you’re using the free versions which 99% of people do, it’s a good idea to have both Buffer and Hootsuite on your phone in case you hit your scheduling limit or one isn’t working the way it should.

 Because Twitter is an international communication platform, scheduling tweets ahead of time is necessary.
-Say you’re tweeting about #advertising or #socialmedia there will be scores of people in the UK and elsewhere who you’ll want to engage with (they follow you, you follow them back) but you’ll want to Tweet during their working hours which is 6-9 hours ahead, depending on what coast you live on (I’m in Vancouver so the time difference is significant).
+Say you’re tweeting about #advertising or #socialmedia there will be scores of people in the UK and elsewhere who you’ll want to engage with (they follow you, you follow them back) but you’ll want to Tweet during their working hours which is 6-9 hours ahead, depending on where you live.

 Auto-scheduling Tweets ahead of a festival or conference works perfectly (try it for a conference call next time!)